atlatszo/data/Brexit/README.md

 * European Regional Development Funds (ERDF) 2007 - 2013
 * European Social Funds (ESF) 2007 - 2013

-The final aim of this project is to show the results of the 2016 UK referendum and the subsidies received on a map, where electoral wards and administrative regions are harmonized / aggregated.
+The final aim of this project is to show the results of the 2016 UK referendum and the subsidies received on a map, where electoral wards and administrative regions are harmonized / properly aggregated.

 ## License:

     UK Subsidies & The Referendum
-    Copyright (C) 2016 Krich Balazs
+    Copyright (C) 2016 Krich Balazs, [atlatszo.hu](https://atlatszo.hu)

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published